sbosshardt/attachments-pdf-generator/README.md

 - [openpyxl](https://openpyxl.readthedocs.io/en/stable/)
 - [pymupdf](https://pymupdf.readthedocs.io/en/latest/)

-To run WeasyPrint on Linux, you may need the relevant system dependencies:
+Depending on your system, you may also need to install native libraries like cairo, pango, libffi, etc., which are required by WeasyPrint.
+On Ubuntu-based systems, you can typically run the following to install the relevant system dependencies:
 ```bash
 sudo apt-get install python3-dev python3-pip python3-setuptools python3-wheel python3-cffi libcairo2 libpango-1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libffi-dev shared-mime-info
 ```